justinmoon/wallets/m5stack/README.md

 To get code to run every time the device is turn on, we can't just enter it into the REPL.
 We need to put it in a `main.py` file on the device.
 Micropython attempts to run this file on startup.

 To do this we will exit the REPL by pressing `ctrl-x`.
-(Remember that one!).
 Now let's use rshell's `edit` command to make a `main.py` file on the device.

 ```
 /home/justin/dev/teaching/wallets> edit /pyboard/main.py
 ```

-Any rshell file operation targeting a `/pyboard` directory will correspond to your m5stack (the first ever micropython device was called "pyboard" and the name stuck).
+Any rshell file operation targeting a `/pyboard` directory will correspond to the root `/` directory on your m5stack (the first micropython device was called "pyboard" and the name stuck).

 At this point your default terminal editor application (you can set this by exporting a `$EDITOR` variable in you `~/.bashrc` on unix) should open.
-It's probably vim or nano, but I belive you can configure it to open GUI editors like sublime ...
+It's probably vim or nano, but I belive you can configure it to open GUI editors like sublime (LMK if you figure out how) ...

 Type the following into your editor and save.